 - Fresh flowers.
 Use flowers that haven’t been sprayed with pesticides.
 Avoid strong-smelling flowers as the smell may linger on the cake.
 And if you can find edible flowers, that’s even better.

 - Fresh berries or any fruit.
-My favorite!

 - Smaller sweet treats like candies, cookies, meringues, and chocolates